Between the mess and the miracle,

 The women drawn to The Badass Arts™ tend to have a few things in common.

-They are often better at giving good advice than following it.
+They’re smart, capable, and emotionally aware, often better at giving advice than following it.
+They know more than they’re living.

 Step Into the Room